St Giles in the Fields: Lollardy and Oldcastle's Rising

+The Babington Plot

+140 years after Oldcastle's rising, St Giles was the scene of another act of public treason when it played host to the Babington Plot.

+The issuance of the papal bull Regnans in Excelsis by Pope Pius V on 25 February 1570 had granted English Catholics licence to overthrow the Protestant English queen and in 1585 a cell of recusants, crypto-Catholics and Jesuit priests hatched a plan in the precincts of St Giles to murder Queen Elizabeth I and invite a Spanish invasion of England with the purpose of replacing her with Catholic Queen Mary.

+The chief conspirators in the plot were Anthony Babington and John Ballard.
+Babington, a young gentleman of Derbyshire, was recruited by Ballard, a Jesuit priest and Roman Catholic missionary who hoped to do away with the 'heretic' Queen Elizabeth and rescue the Scottish Queen Mary from her imprisonment at Fotheringhay Castle.

+The plot was quickly uncovered by Queen Elizabeth's spymaster Francis Walsingham and used by him as a means to entrap Mary.
+The plan was conceived in talks in held at St Giles's Fields and the taverns of the parish and thus, when the plot was finally exposed, the conspirators were returned to St Giles churchyard to be hanged, drawn, and quartered.

+Ballard and Babington were executed on 20 September 1586 along with the other men who had been tried with them.
+Such was the public outcry at the horror of their execution that Elizabeth changed the order for the second group to be allowed to hang until "quite dead" before disembowelling and quartering.

+The fact that Babington had solicited a letter from Mary Queen of Scots expressing tacit approval for the plot led to her execution on 8 February 1587.

+The exposure of the plot and the role of the Catholic church in fomenting rebellion was to stoke anti-Catholic reaction in the century to come.

+17th century, Civil War, Restoration and Plague.

-17th century, Duchess Dudley's church
+Duchess Dudley's church

-By the second decade of the 17th century the Medieval church had suffered a series of collapses and the parishioners decided to erect a new church which was begun 1623 and completed in 1630.
+By the second decade of the 17th century, the medieval church had suffered a series of collapses, and the parishioners decided to erect a new church, which was begun 1623 and completed in 1630.
 It was consecrated on 26 January 1630. mostly paid for by the Duchess of Dudley, wife of Sir Robert Dudley.
 The 'poor players of The Cockpit theatre' were also said to have contributed a sum of £20 towards the new church building.
 The new church was handsomely appointed and sumptuously furnished.
 123 feet long and the breadth 57 wide with a steeple in rubbed brick, galleries adorning the north and south aisles with a great east window of coloured and painted glass.

 The new building was consecrated by William Laud, Bishop of London.
 An illuminated list of subscribers to the rebuilding is still kept in the church.